mromanello/hucitlib/NOTES.md

 - [x] refactor sub-module names/organisation
 - [ ] fix bug in `surf` query translator (see below)
+- [ ] merge epibau branch
+- [ ] attach TextElements to a named graph, named after the TextStructure they live in (its URI)
+- [ ] tests for the populate module
 - [ ] in travis, run tests against the newly installed triple store (not the remote one)

 **bug with `surf`**